 Lecture Capture – if the lecture recording is to be put on Moodle:

-Please ensure that copyrighted material is removed unless the material is covered by the CLA Licence, one of the exceptions described in the 'Main Exceptions' box of this section applies, or permission has been obtained from the rightsholder.
+Please ensure that copyrighted material is removed unless the material is covered by the CLA Licence, one of the exceptions described in the 'Main Exceptions' part of this section applies, or permission has been obtained from the rightsholder.

 If a substantial proportion of a film is used, this must be removed from the recording unless it was a broadcast output of the Educational Recording Agency Licence Scheme (see ERA website for more details), although note that such a broadcast must not be made available outside the UK.